usecure Terms of Service

 Intellectual Property Rights: patents, rights to inventions, copyright and related rights, trademarks, business names and domain names, rights in get-up, goodwill and the right to sue for passing off, rights in designs, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

-Normal Business Hours: 8.00 am to 6.00 pm local UK time, each Business Day.
+Normal Business Hours: 9.00 am to 5.00 pm within territory timezones, each Business Day.

 Renewal Period: the period described in clause 14.